Pakistan's Ahmadi community faces growing discrimination, report says

 Two major events underlined in the report are a High Court verdict requiring citizens to declare their religion when applying for identity documents, which rights activists said specifically targeted the Ahmadi community.

-The other was electioneering by Pakistan’s main parties, including the party of Prime Minister Imran Khan, in which they have supported religious laws and anti-Ahmadi groups to curry favor with the religious right.
+The other was electioneering by Pakistan’s main parties, including the prime minister’s party, in which they have supported religious laws and anti-Ahmadi groups to curry favor with the religious right.

 The Ahmadi community, in a statement on the report, accused Khan of fanning “the flames of religious hatred against Ahmadis”.